sergiocordobam/flask-tutorial/README.md

 sudo docker-compose up --build -d
 ```

-- Finally, check the changes by accessing to your EC2 instance public IP
+- Finally, check the changes by accessing to your EC2 instance public IP.